 Most people, even those with mental disorders, can handle a normal situation.
 It’s when stressors, or negative events or emotions, appear that they begin to struggle.
 However, one can only go so far in life avoiding these.
 This is why DBT teaches patients how to handle pain and distress.

 In DBT, distress tolerance is a natural development after mindfulness.
 Once patients have learned to accept both oneself and the current situation in a nonjudgmental way, they can begin to cope with distress.

 This nonjudgmental stance means that patients neither approve nor resign themselves to the distress they experience.
 The goal is to calmly recognize the negative situation and its impact rather than becoming overwhelmed by it or running from it.
 This helps individuals make wise decisions on how to act rather than make destructive emotional reactions.

 There are quite a few skills and tools patients learn in DBT to help with distress tolerance.
 They can distract themselves with ACCEPTS (Activities, Contribute, Comparisons, Emotions, Push away, Thoughts, Sensations) to temporarily distract oneself from unpleasant emotions.

 Self-soothing is another skill DBT teaches to help with distress tolerance.
 This skill teaches patients to comfort and nurture themselves in a king and gentle way.
 It’s similar to how babies are taught to self-soothe when they’re young.
-Patients must figure out what activities or sensations help sooth them.
+Patients must figure out what activities or sensations help soothe them.

 Other skills include IMPROVE (Imagery, Meaning, Prayer, Relaxation, One thing in the moment, Vacation, Encouragement), pros and cons, radical acceptance, turning the mind, and willingness vs. willfulness.